 Anyway, add rosemary next.

-* That tomato has nothing to do with this recipe.
+Note, that tomato has nothing to do with this recipe.
 It was senselessly kidnapped from its basket, bitten and squashed.
 The chickens got it in the end.

 Drizzle the mixture evenly over the fillets, then salt it well.
 I gave each fillet about 30 shakes of salt.
 Normally I don't count, but I'm trying to make a recipe here.
 The goal is to cover the whole cod with a good fine dusting of salt, not just a few grains here and there.